Future Generations

-Future Generations: Small People was a charity programme for Children in Need, put together by the BBC in 1998 as a sequel of sorts to the great success of the previous year's Perfect Day charity single.
+Future Generations: Small People was a three-minute promotional trailer for Children in Need, put together by the BBC and Gorgeous Productions (directed by Chris Palmer) in 1998 as a sequel of sorts to the great success of the previous year's Perfect Day charity single.

 The programme was dedicated to the BBC's vast output of children's programmes and featured five-year-old Scott Chisholm, dressed in 1950s-style school uniform, walking round various children's programmes past and present, sometimes interacting with the characters.
 It was first shown on 1 December 1998, within the Children in Need charity programme.

 The promotion was not meant to be like Perfect Day, but instead reminding the viewers of what their license fee was paying for.
 The following year, a similar promotion was created entitled Shaggy Dog Story.
 This promotion featured a collection of BBC comedians and was used to represent the diverse range of comedic output.

 Characters

 The programmes and characters that were included were, in order of appearance: